pjaselin/Cubist/README.md

 - X: An input dataset comparable to the dataset used to train the Cubist model.
 - committee: Optional parameter to filter to only committees at or below this committee number.
 - rule: Optional parameter to filter to only rules at or below this rule number.
+- feature_names: List of feature names to filter to in the plot.
+Leaving unselected plots all features.
 - ax: An optional Matplotlib axes object.
 - line_kwargs: Optional keywords to pass to `matplotlib.pyplot.plot`.
 - gridspec_kwargs: Optional keywords to pass to `matplotlib.pyplot.subplots`.